opentelekomcloud-infra/customer-service-monitoring/playbooks/roles/latest_ansible/README.md

 Role Name
 =========

-Update ansible to latest version
+Update ansible to the latest version

 Requirements
 ------------